-On Tuesday 5th February we held our annual e-safety day.
-This was a whole school approach from EYFS-Year 6.
-Each year group spent the day exploring e-safety related activities.
-Our younger children shared stories that teach e-safety through adapted traditional tales such as 'Chicken Clicking' and 'Once Upon a Time Online'.
-Each class produced some fantastic pieces of work to reflect their e-safety learning.
+Each year we hold our annual e-safety day.
+This is a whole school approach from EYFS-Year 6.
+Each year group spends the day exploring e-safety related activities.
+Our younger children share stories that teach e-safety through adapted traditional tales such as 'Chicken Clicking' and 'Once Upon a Time Online'.
+Each class produce some fantastic pieces of work to reflect their e-safety learning.

-Examples of this included creating a safe online profile for 'Chicken Clicking', creating their own fake avatars and usernames and designing posters telling children how to stay safe online.
-These pieces of work have been displayed in our PSHE floor books so that we can keep looking back at the throughout the year.
-We also held KS1 and KS2 assemblies where the theme of 'e-safety' was shown through run role-play scenarios.
-The children also had the opportunity to share the work they had been doing in their classrooms to the rest of the key stage.
+Examples of this may include creating a safe online profile for 'Chicken Clicking', creating their own fake avatars and usernames or designing posters telling children how to stay safe online.
+These pieces of work are displayed in our PSHE floor books so that we can keep looking back at the throughout the year.
+We also hold KS1 and KS2 assemblies where the theme of 'e-safety' is explored through role-play scenarios.
+The children also have the opportunity to share the work they have been doing in their classrooms to the rest of the key stage.

-We will continue to take part in Safer Internet Day each year.
+We continue to take part in Safer Internet Day each year.